 We are here to help provide equal opportunities for students who experience disabilities.
 This is a university-wide commitment.
-DS is here to help you by using a "best practices" and person first approach.
+DS is here to help you by using an individualized and interactive approach.
 Academic accommodations and reasonable accommodations are part of equalizing the playing field.
 DS is responsible for the coordination of accommodations, and you, the student are responsible for initiating those services by contacting the DS office.

 - Registration assistance

 - Liaison with other agencies such as the Alaska Division of Vocational Rehabilitation and Veteran’s Affairs